Kalyaniicoree/Kalyaniicoree/README.md

 ## Hello, This is Kalyani !
 I am a B.Tech Computer Science student, trying to maintain a 9+ CGPA, currently *9.6*.
-I am a coding enthusiast, more than the coding part, I like the logic and maths behind every solution to a problem. currently focusing on **DATA STRUCTURES AND ALGORITHMS** and **BACKEND SYSTEMS**.
+I am a coding enthusiast, more than the coding part, I like the logic and maths behind every solution to a problem.
+Currently focusing on **DATA STRUCTURES AND ALGORITHMS** and **BACKEND SYSTEMS**.

 ### TECH STACK